enkidevs/curriculum/comp-sci/data-structures-and-algorithms/heap-and-trie/the-heap-data-structure.md

 If we were to store the same information in a sorted list we could have constant time `find-max` and constant-time removal[1], but `O(n)`-time insertion.

 ---
-## Footnotes

-[1:Constant time removal]

-As heaps are data structures for which the minimal or maximal element is prioritized, constant-time removal refers to the removal of this particular element (which we can access in constant-time through the `find-max`/`find-min` functions).

-Because of this property, priority queues are often implemented using heaps.

----
 ## Practice

 What is the average insertion time in a *binary heap*?

 ???

 * O(log n)
 * O(n)
 * O(log log n)